hofff/contao-recursive-download-folder/README.md

 # Contao Extension: hofff.com - Recursive Download Folder

-Provides a content element for Contao CMS to define a recursive download folder.
+Provides a content element for Contao CMS to define a recursive download folder (display as tree in the front end).

 ## Features